-I constantly hear from kerambit owners that they "like" or "really like" their karembit.
-But when I ask them why?
-Most people can't give you a good answer.
 Look, what do I care about people, their fixations, fascinations and hobbies?
+Why should you care what I think?
+Some people love history and weapons.
+Some people like to crack bull whips, while the whip is on fire!
+Get a hobby!
 Get a kerambit and mess with it.
 Do all that extra training.
-Place it on a rotating pedistal.
+Place it on a rotating pedistal in your den.
 One in each pocket and on a neck chain.
 Get the t-shirt and ballcap.
 Follow the Dijon.
 Smile.
 Live long and prosper.
 These are just my personal beliefs and opinions.
 I know I never want to be attacked or cut by a kerambit, or a torn, tin can or a rescue knife.
-But to me, a karambit is a handicap to simplicity.
-People are just too hypnotized by the shape, culture and hero-worship.
+Hell, I hate paper cuts.
+But to me, a kerambit is a handicap to sheer simplicity and ultimate practiaclity.
+People are just too damn hypnotized by the shape, culture, history, hero-worship and system-worship.

 What did they tell us in school years ago, when writing an essay?
-"Contrast and compare."
-If you really contrast and compare, without bias and fixations?
+“Contrast and compare.”
+If you really contrast and compare, without bias and fixations, fandom and fads?
 What do you come up with?
-Being that we are Force NECESSARY, and not Force UN-necessary, I will never bother with or waste my time teaching a damn kerambit.
+Being that we here are Force NECESSARY, and not Force UN-necessary, I will never bother with, or waste my time teaching, a kerambit course.
 Do please, howevere continue to show me your kerambits.
 They are all very cool looking.
 And I certainly will not throw them out of any window.
 Only, you know…figuratively.